 When Dreams Come True

-I’ve always been uncomfortable with the idea of the European Union since it was first postulated and formed.
-To me it is nothing more than Adolf Hitler’s insane dream come true.
+When Dreams Come True: I’ve always been uncomfortable with the idea of the European Union since it was first postulated and formed.
+To me, it is nothing more than Adolf Hitler’s insane dream come true.

 Very few countries abstained from joining the union.
 Switzerland is the shining example of courage and common sense prevailing over blind stupidity.